Simha-Reddy/SimpleScribeVA_Offline/README.md

 ├── run_local_server.py         # Flask app (backend)
 ├── monitor_transcription.py    # Whisper audio chunk processor
 ├── record_audio.py             # Mic recording logic
-├── chunks/                     # Audio files are saved here until transcribed, then deleted ├── static/                     # app.js which contains the various frontend javascript functions ├── templates/                  # html files for pages │   ├── default/                # Built-in prompt templates │   └── custom/                 # User-created templates
+├── chunks/                     # Audio files are saved here until transcribed, then deleted.
+The folder will be created the first time you run SimpleScribeVA
+├── static/                     # app.js which contains the various frontend javascript functions ├── templates/                  # html files for pages │   ├── default/                # Built-in prompt templates
+│   └── custom/                 # User-created templates
-├── transcripts/                # Saved transcripts by date ├── whispercpp/                 # Local Whisper binary + model
-├── .env                        # Where API keys may eventually go ├── live_transcript.txt         # Where the live transcript is kept during a session
+├── transcripts/                # Saved transcripts by date.
+The folder will be created the first time you run SimpleScribeVA ├── whispercpp/                 # Local Whisper binary + model ├── .env                        # Where API keys may eventually go ├── live_transcript.txt         # Where the live transcript is kept during a session